 When Julián Ríos Cantú was just 13 years old, his mother was diagnosed with breast cancer for the second time.
-He almost lost her because the cancer was detected late, but he wanted to make sure no one else had to suffer the same way.
-The now-18-year-old Mexican teen teamed up with three friends to invent a product that detects breast cancer early on, and it's an invention that is wowing scientists around the world.
+He almost lost her because the cancer was detected late, and he wanted to make sure no one else had to suffer the same way.
+The now-19-year-old Mexican teen teamed up with three friends to invent a product that detects breast cancer early on, and it's officially coming to life.

 Eva is an autoexploration bra equipped with about 200 biosensors to detect any signs of breast cancer.
 Wearing the bra for just one hour can monitor changes in temperature, weight, and shape of the breasts.
 Women who own the bra can check their condition on the mobile or desktop app.
 During a presentation at Talent Land in Mexico, Julian announced the 5,000 available units are already sold and more will be available for sale in Japan by the end of the year.